bartwr/gbfs-validator/README.md

 ### store_vehicle_ids

 - Function that gets all vehicle IDs from LIME.
-- In data/gbfs/vehicles directory it stores a file per vehicle.
+- In `data/gbfs/vehicles` directory it stores a file per vehicle.

+### store_unique_vehicles_amount

+- Function that counts amount of unique files in `data/gbfs/vehicles` folder

 ## How to run